slatedocs/slate/source/includes/_objects.md

 id              | String | The ID of the Certificate type_of         | String | Type of certificate used (e.g. `FIEL`)
-owner           | String | Name of the owner as defined in the certificate tax_id          | String | RFC or identifier of owner as defined in the certificate cer_hex         | String | Certificate in hexadecimal expires_at      | Date | Expiration date of the Certificate expired         | Boolean | `true` if the Certificate is expired
+owner           | String | Name of the owner as defined in the certificate tax_id          | String | RFC (tax ID) or other identifier of owner as defined in the certificate cer_hex         | String | Certificate in hexadecimal expires_at      | Date | Expiration date of the Certificate expired         | Boolean | `true` if the Certificate is expired